Arc The Lad Collection

 Trivia

-- There’s a hidden game of checkers using the game’s slime enemy as the playing pieces buried on the “Making of” CD.
-At the chapter selection screen, soft press Circle, Circle, X, Square, Square, Triangle, Circle, X, Square.
-If done correctly the game will load.
-If the movie for the CD starts, you’re pressing the X too hard/slow.
+• There’s a hidden game of checkers using the game’s slime enemy as the playing pieces buried on the “Making of” CD.
+At the chapter selection screen, press Circle, Circle, Cross, Square, Square, Triangle, Circle, Cross, Square.
+If done correctly, the game will load.
+If the movie for the CD starts, you’re pressing the Cross too hard/slow.

-- All four games were released separately between 1995 through 1999 in Japan.
+• All four games were released separately between 1995 and 1999 in Japan.

-- The largest PlayStation game package ever released as far as the total number of CDs at 4 complete games.
+• The largest PlayStation game package ever released, featuring a total of 4 complete games across 5 CDs.
 The only one that can top it is Riven: The Sequel to Myst, which tops off at 5 game CDs, but all for one game.

 Secrets

-Arc The Lad has one of the craziest Cheats you could unlock in a game, that can be used to explore other games.
+Arc the Lad has one of the craziest Cheats you could unlock in a game, which can be used to explore other games.

 Making Of Disc

-Load the ‘Making Of Arc the Lad’ disc.
+Load the ‘Making of Arc the Lad’ disc.
 At the Main Menu, press: Circle, Circle, Cross, Square, Square, Triangle, Circle, Cross, Square, Start.
-You can now play Checkers with the slimes. - Hidden Message
+You can now play Checkers with the slimes.

 Insert the ‘Making Of’ disc.
-Play Chapter 5, bring up the on-screen menu, and wait for 1 minute 28 seconds mark in the video.
+Play Chapter 5, bring up the on-screen menu, and wait for the 1-minute-28-second mark in the video.
 Pause once you get there.
 If you read the programming lingo on the screen, it says delete a laserdisc hentai collection.
-Hentai is Japanese adult animated media. - Debug Mode
+Hentai is Japanese adult animated media.

 Arc The Lad 1